vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

 # Multiphase retrieval and ranking

-Due to computationally complexity of cross interaction transformer models there has been renewed interest in multiphase retrieval and ranking.
+Due to computational complexity of cross interaction transformer models there has been renewed interest in multiphase retrieval and ranking.
 In a multiphased retrieval and ranking pipeline, the first phase retrieves candidate documents using a cost efficient retrieval method and the more computationally complex cross-attention or late interaction model inference is limited to the top ranking documents from the first phase.

 ![table](/assets/2021-05-25-pretrained-transformer-language-models-for-search-part-2/image4.png)